-All of the Company's obligations under the Second Amendment are secured by a first-priority lien and security interest in substantially all of the Company's tangible and intangible assets, including intellectual property.

-The Second Amendment contains certain representations and warranties, affirmative covenants, negative covenants and conditions that are customary for similar financings.
-The negative covenants restrict or limit the ability of the Company to, among other things and subject to certain exceptions contained in the Perceptive Credit Agreement, incur new indebtedness; create liens on assets; engage in certain fundamental corporate changes, such as mergers or acquisitions, or changes to the Company's business activities; make certain investments or restricted payments (each as defined in the Amended Perceptive Credit Agreement); change its fiscal year; pay dividends; repay other certain indebtedness; engage in certain affiliate transactions; or enter into, amend or terminate any other agreements that have the impact of restricting the Company's ability to make loan repayments under the Amended Perceptive Credit Agreement.
-In addition, the Company must (i) at all times prior to the Maturity Date maintain a minimum cash balance of \$3.0 million; and (ii) as of the last day of each fiscal quarter commencing with the fiscal quarter ending December 31, 2022, report revenues for the trailing 12-month period that exceed the amounts set forth in the Second Amendment, which range from \$53.0 million for the fiscal quarter ending December 31, 2023.
-The Company received covenant waivers for the failure to achieve the revenue covenants in 2021 and pertaining to the existence of substantial doubt about the Company's ability to continue as a going concern as disclosed in Note 1.
-The Company was in compliance with the remaining covenants under the Second Amendment as of December 31, 2021.
+All of the Company's obligations under the Fifth Amendment are secured by a first-priority lien and security interest in substantially all of the Company's tangible and intangible assets, including intellectual property.
+The Amended Perceptive Agreement contains certain representations and warranties, affirmative covenants, negative covenants and conditions that are customary for similar financings.
+The negative covenants restrict or limit the ability of the Company to, among other things and subject to certain exceptions contained in the Amended Perceptive Credit Agreement, incur new indebtedness; create liens on assets; engage in certain fundamental corporate changes, such as mergers or acquisitions, or changes to the Company's business activities; make certain investments or restricted payments (each as defined in the Amended Perceptive Credit Agreement); change its fiscal year; pay dividends; repay other certain indebtedness; engage in certain affiliate transactions; or enter into, amend or terminate any other agreements that have the impact of restricting the Company's ability to make loan repayments under the Amended Perceptive Credit Agreement.
+In addition, the Company must (i) at all times prior to the Maturity Date maintain a minimum cash balance of \$3.0 million; and (ii) as of the last day of each fiscal quarter commencing with the fiscal quarter ending December 31, 2022, report revenues for the trailing 12month period that exceed the amounts set forth in the Fifth Amendment which range from \$62.6 million for the fiscal quarter ending March 31, 2023 to \$87.1 million for the fiscal quarter ending December 31, 2023.
+Pursuant to the Waiver and Sixth Amendment to the Perceptive Credit Agreement (the "Sixth Amendment"), the Company has received a waiver of certain financial covenants through the second quarter of 2023.
+In the event the Company does not pay off the remainder of the outstanding principal under the facility, the Company will need to negotiate for a waiver of its obligations to comply with the covenants relating to revenue for Twirla in the second quarter of 2023.

-In connection with the Perceptive Credit Agreement, the Company issued to Perceptive two warrants to purchase an aggregate of 1,400,000 shares of the Company's common stock (together, the "Perceptive Warrants").
-The first warrant is exercisable for 700,000 shares of common stock at an exercise price of \$3.74 per share.
-The second warrant is exercisable for 700,000 shares of common stock at an exercise price of \$4.67 per share.
-The Perceptive Warrants contain anti-dilution provisions and other warrant holder protections.
-The Perceptive Warrants are not exercisable to the extent that Perceptive would beneficially own more than 19.99% of the Company's common stock as a result of the exercise.
-The Perceptive Warrants expire on February 10, 2027.
-In connection with the Amended Perceptive Credit Agreement, the Company issued to Perceptive a warrant to purchase 450,000 shares of the Company's common stock at an exercise price of \$2.87 per share.
+In connection with the Perceptive Credit Agreement, the Company issued to Perceptive two warrants to purchase an aggregate of 35,000 shares of the Company's common stock (together, the "2020 Perceptive Warrants").
+The first warrant is exercisable for 17,500 shares of common stock at an exercise price of \$149.60 per share.
+The second warrant is exercisable for 17,500 shares of common stock at an exercise price of \$186.80 per share.
+The 2020 Perceptive Warrants expire on February 10, 2027.
+In connection with the Amended Perceptive Credit Agreement, the Company issued to Perceptive a warrant to purchase 11,250 shares of the Company's common stock (the "2021 Perceptive Warrant" and, together with the 2020 Perceptive Warrants, the "Perceptive Warrants") at an exercise price of \$114.80 per share.
+The 2021 Perceptive Warrant expires on February 26, 2028.
+The Perceptive Warrants contain anti-dilution provisions that expired on December 31, 2022 and other warrant holder protections and are not exercisable to the extent that Perceptive would beneficially own more than 19.99% of the Company's common stock as a result of the exercise.
+In connection with the Sixth Amendment, we amended and restated the Perceptive Warrants to reset the strike price of the Perceptive Warrants.